The traditional weapons used in wushu were originally derived from the weapons of ancient China. They can be categorized as follows:

 Chain Whip (鞭, biān)

 The most common of the biān is the jiǔ jié biān (九節鞭), or nine-section whip.
 This consists of a small, metal or wood handle (sometimes wrapped in leather or wood), solid metal sections connected by small rings (varying typically from seven to thirteen sections), and a heavy metal dart (sometimes pointed).
 Flags are often added to the rings that connect to the dart.
 The flags add stability, slowing the movement of the dart and making it move more predictably.
 They also add a rushing sound as well as visibility, enhancing demonstrations.
+The jiǔ jié biān was first used in battle during the Jin Dynasty, some 1,800 years ago.
+The many links allow the whip to strike around objects, and it’s flexibility allows it to be easily concealed.
+The weighted dart at the end of approx. 6′ of chain links allows for very high rotational speeds, making this a devastating weapon in the hands of a skilled practitioner, and a very dangerous weapon in the hands of a foolish novice.

 Monk Staff (錫杖, xízhàng)